axelvyrn/chrono-analysis/chronophysics_theory.md

 ### Thought:

-- Maybe we need a new **unit** to measure the *intensity of time flow* — like **temperature** for heat.
+- Maybe we need a new **unit** to measure the *intensity of time flow* — like **temperature** for heat flow and direction.
 - Current measurement (seconds) only tells *how long*, not *how strongly* time is being felt.

 ---

-## 5. The Time Field & Chronal Potential (Time Waterfall Theory)
+## 5. The Time Field & Chronal Potential (Time Field Theory)

 If time is a force, then:

 - There exists a **time field**.
 - Just like gravity has **gravitational potential**, time has **chronal potential**.
-- Maybe this field is not a regular field and falls like a waterfall and spreads over the universe, higher over rocks/stones like planets, galaxies depending on their high chronal potential and flowing smoothly over lower ones with less bumps, combine it with 7 and it might not diminish with distance.
+- Thus time must be triggered by some very dense mass, maybe at the center of the universe that radiates the field outward and it extends without any obstruction over the entire spacetime fabric
+- This gives rise to the implication that there might be places where time does *not* exist, like maybe the underside of the universe or the inside the body where time is created, like charge inside a hollow uniform charged body.

 Black holes warp spacetime — so:

 - Time must get “denser” or “more existential” around **massive** or **energetic** objects.

-> “Time drips slower where reality is heavy.”

 Let:

-- \(\vec{T}\): Time field vector
+- $$\vec{T}\$$ : Time field vector
-- \(\phi_t\): Chronal potential (characteristic potential that differs based on material)
+- $$\phi_t\$$ : Chronal potential (characteristic potential that differs based on material)
-- \(\vec{p}\): Observer's momentum vector
+- $$\vec{p}\$$ : Observer's momentum vector

 Then:
-\(\Delta t = \phi_t \cdot (\vec{T} \times \vec{p})\)
+$$\Delta t = \phi_t \cdot (\vec{T} \times \vec{p})\$$

 **Interpretation:**
-The flow of experienced time (\(\Delta t\)) is a product of the local chronal potential and the cross product of the time field and the observer’s momentum.
+The flow of experienced time $$\Delta t\$ is a product of the local chronal potential and the cross product of the time field and the observer’s momentum.
 This implies a perpendicular interaction — similar to electromagnetic forces — where direction and motion shape the experienced passage of time.

 ---